Michael Baum (surgeon): Alternative medicine

 He has also described homoeopathy as a "cruel deception".

 In an article in The Times entitled "The top fifty people who influence the way we eat, exercise and think about ourselves", he was described as:

 Anti-alternative: The emeritus professor of surgery at University College London wants alternative medicine banned in the NHS.
 Claim to fame: He described homoeopathy as a "cruel deception" in an open letter to health authority bosses.
 Lasting legacy: Has given a spur to the NHS to be more consistent in what it provides free and what it doesn't.

 In a letter from Michael Baum and 13 other scientists to the chief executives of all 476 acute and primary care trusts, they wrote:

 Re Use of ‘alternative’ medicine in the NHS.
 We are a group of physicians and scientists who are concerned about ways in which unproven or disproved treatments are being encouraged for general use in the NHS....
 While medical practice must remain open to new discoveries for which there is convincing evidence, including any branded as ‘alternative’, it would be highly irresponsible to embrace any medicine as though it were a matter of principle....
 These are not trivial matters.
 We urge you to take an early opportunity to review practice in your own trust with a view to ensuring that patients do not receive misleading information about the effectiveness of alternative medicines.
 We would also ask you to write to the Department of Health requesting evidence-based information for trusts and for patients with respect to alternative medicine.

 In an open letter to Prince Charles, rebuking him for his stance on alternative medicine, he wrote:

 The power of my authority comes with a knowledge built on 40 years of study and 25 years of active involvement in cancer research...
 Your power and authority rest on an accident of birth.

+He was one of the founders of the charity HealthSense, which champions evidence-based medicine.